 - Cans and cartons to prop up the panels during assembly

 Visualize the "yard."
 Will you have a walkway?
 Trees?
 A fence?
-You might like to set the house at an angle instead of straight on.
+Or you might like to set the house at an angle instead of squared up.

 - Start by laying the panels down on the base with the four corners touching, as though the house was flattened from the inside out.
 That forms a rectangle where the house will stand when the panels are put together.
 Trace the rectangle with a line of royal icing.
 This helps the panels meet at right angles when you "glue" them together, and provides extra stability.